Learning V1 Simple Cells with Vector Representation of Local Content and Matrix Representation of Local Motion: Experiments

 \subsection{Inference of displacement field}

-We then test the learned representations in terms of inferring the displacement field $(\delta(x))$ between pairs of frames $(\I_t, \I_{t+1})$.
-To get valid image patches for the inference, we leave out those displacements at image border ($8$ pixels at each side).
+We then apply the learned representations to inferring the displacement field $(\delta(x))$ between pairs of frames $(\I_t, \I_{t+1})$.
+To get valid image patches for inference, we leave out those displacements at image border ($8$ pixels at each side).

-We infer the displacement field $(\delta(x))$ using the learned vector and matrix representation.
-On top of that, we also train a CNN model with ResNet blocks \cite{he2016identity} to refine the inferred displacement field.
-In training this CNN, the input is the inferred displacement field, and the output is the ground truth displacement field, with least squares regression loss.
-The detailed model structure is in supplementary \ref{sect: cnn model}.
-For V1Deform, we train the representational model without refinement and test on the testing set of V1Deform.
-For V1FlyingObjects, we train both the representational model and the refinement CNN on the training set, and test on the testing set of V1FlyingObjects and MPI-Sintel datasets.
-The refinement CNN is to approximate the processing in visual areas V2-V6 that integrates and refines the motion perception in V1 \cite{gazzaniga2002cognitive, lyon2002evidence, moran1985selective, born2005structure, allman1975dorsomedial}.
+We use non-parametric $M(\delta)$ and the local mixing motion model (Eq. (\ref{eqn: local_mixing})), where the local support $\mathcal{S}$ is in a range of $[-4, +4]$, and $\text{d}x$ is taken with a sub-sampling rate of $2$.
+After obtaining the inferred displacement field $(\delta(x))$ by the learned model, we also train a CNN model with ResNet blocks \cite{he2016identity} to refine the inferred displacement field.
+In training this CNN, the input is the inferred displacement field, and the output is the ground truth displacement field, with least-squares regression loss.
+See Supplementary for the architecture details of the CNN.
+For biological interpretation, this refinement CNN is to approximate the processing in visual areas V2-V6 that integrates and refines the motion perception in V1 \cite{gazzaniga2002cognitive,lyon2002evidence,moran1985selective,born2005structure,allman1975dorsomedial}.
+We learn the models from the training sets of V1Deform and V1FlyingObjects datasets respectively, and test on the corresponding test sets.
+We also test the model learned from V1FlyingObjects on MPI-Sintel Final, whose frames are resized to $128 \times 128$.

-Figure \ref{fig: infer_non_para1} displays several examples of the inferred displacement field, learned with non-parametric $M(\delta)$, using the local mixing motion model (eqn. (\ref{eqn: local_mixing})), where the local support $\mathcal{S}$ is in a range of $[-4, +4]$, and $\text{d}x$ is taken with a sub-sampling rate of $2$.
-We also show the inferred results from pre-trained FlowNet 2.0 \cite{IMKDB17} model as a comparison.
-In Table \ref{table: infer}, we report the average endpoint error (EPE) of the inferred results.
-We compare with some baseline methods, such as the FlowNet and its variants \cite{DFIB15, IMKDB17}, by obtaining the pre-trained models and testing on the corresponding datasets.
-Note that those methods train deep and complicated neural networks with large scale datasets to predict optical flows in supervised manners, while our model can be treated as a simple one-layer auto-encoder network, accompanied by weight matrices representing motions.
-We achieve competitive results to these methods.